DonggeJia/LDPMLab/README.md

 - The application can also be extended to homogeneous materials when particles are no longer realistically present, becoming a computationally more efficient substitute for FEM.

-- This package is developed under the supervision of Prof. Fascetti and Prof. Brigham at the University of Pittsburgh.
+- This package is developed under the supervision of Prof. Fascetti and Prof. Brigham at University of Pittsburgh.

 # Universal Applications
 - Specially for: